afrenchee/AI_BOOTCAMP_MODULE_2_HOMEWORK_python-challenge-1/README.md

 Command Prompt commands are correctly executed in clear_screen() and end_program()

 2. This program was designed to be used in the terminal on Mac / Linux, or the Command Prompt terminal equivelent in Windows.

+3. This requires Python 3. "python3 menu.py" will start the program.